Posted by By Brian Willoughby, PhD & Aubrie Patterson | Help for Me

 Of course, avoiding attraction triggers in our day-to-day life with real people can be more challenging to avoid.

-Again, redirecting, the same technique mentioned above in relation to psychological triggers, is a good skill to practice.
+2. Practice redirecting, the same technique mentioned above in relation to psychological triggers.

 The rewards are two-fold.
 First, this helps train your brain that feeling sexual attraction does not need to lead to viewing porn.
 Next, this practice provides a cognitive reminder of your decision to eliminate porn from your life.
 It will help you remember the reasons why you are trying to redirect your thoughts – a process that can give you the courage and strength to move forward without pornography.